-Evidence of pupils' work will be kept in their RE book.
-Children are assessed at the end of each lesson based on what they've learned, whether it's knowledge, understanding a religious text or concept, mastering key definitions, or making connections to their own lives.
+Evidence of pupils' work will be kept in their RE book/experience journal.
+Children are assessed at the end of each lesson based on what they have learnt, whether it is knowledge, understanding a religious text or concept, mastering key definitions, or making connections to their own lives.
 Each subsequent lesson revisits two key questions and introduces two new ones, helping reinforce the recall of important information.
 At the end of the unit, children are assessed on ten key questions.
 Teachers then use these assessments to adapt their lessons, addressing any gaps in the children's learning, before the end of the unit.